miskcoo/ugreen_leds_controller/README.md

 ### Change Status

+The default legacy protocol (`write_protocol=legacy`) modifies the current status of the corresponding LED by writing 12 bytes to the address `0x00 + LED_ID`.
+Models that use UGREEN's `leds-mcu.ko` protocol instead use a slightly different write logic (`write_protocol=smbus-block`), which sends the same logical LED commands with SMBus block-write framing.
+The block-write framing for this MCU family was first worked out by [@klein0r](https://github.com/klein0r) for the iDX6011 Pro in [klein0r/ugreen_leds_controller](https://github.com/klein0r/ugreen_leds_controller).

-By writing 12 bytes to the address `0x00 + LED_ID`, we can modify the current status of the corresponding LED.
-The meaning of these 12 bytes is as follows:
+For the legacy protocol, the meaning of these 12 bytes is as follows:

 | Address | Meaning of Corresponding Data |
 |---------|--------------------------------|